Riley County Park Advisory Board

-Meetings will be held in March, June, September and December each year, at 7 p.m., on the second Tuesday of the month.
+Meetings will be held at 7 p.m. the second Tuesday of the month in March, June, September, and December each year.
 Other special meetings can be held as needed.
 The general public is invited to attend all park advisory board meetings.

 The Riley County Park Advisory Board consists of representatives from the following organizations or agencies:

 - City of Riley - Alan Brown, Vice Chair

 - Riley County Extension Council Chair - Linda Teener